-CMAR collects data on Essential Ocean Variables to support and inform science-based development of coastal industry, guide government policy and management decisions, encourage environmental stewardship, and ensure preparedness for climate change.
+The Coastal Monitoring Program is an ongoing data collection effort that supports and informs science-based development of Nova Scotia’s marine coastal industry, guides government policy and management decisions, encourages environmental stewardship, and ensures preparedness for climate change.

 The program was initiated by the Nova Scotia Department of Fisheries and Aquaculture in the early 1990s to assist with aquaculture site selection and management.
 In 2019, CMAR assumed responsibility for the program and expanded its scope and mandate.

 CMAR conducts high-resolution monitoring of ocean variables in Nova Scotia’s coastal waters including water quality, waves, and currents.
 Monitoring typically takes place within 1 km of the coastline, at depths from 0 to 60 m.
 Occasional monitoring may take place in Nova Scotia’s lakes and rivers.

 CMAR has published data collected dating back to 2015.
 As part of CMAR’s efforts to follow the FAIR (Findable, Accessible, Interoperable, and Reusable) data principles, data is made publicly accessible in a variety of formats.

 Summary data for each county can be accessed below.

 CMAR collects temperature, dissolved oxygen, and intermittent salinity.
 These data are typically recorded by autonomous sensors attached at various depths along sensor strings that are anchored to the ocean floor and suspended by a subsurface buoy.

 Each string is deployed in one location for several months.
 The sensors record data every 10 minutes to 1 hour.
 CMAR currently maintains and supports over 60 sensor strings and is continuously expanding into new areas throughout coastal Nova Scotia.